mechawolf-wd/docker-kubernetes-markdown/Dep. Docker Containers Cheat Sheet.md

 -------------------------------------------------------
 [***] Migrating to MongoDB Atlas [***]

-- Remember abount changing your backend's database access.
+- Remember about changing your backend's database access.
 - Authorize your access with .env file that is more specific than Dockerfile's envs.

 // Example